Written by Zoe Lance Adapted from a story by Phil Ford

 “Er, how exactly is this cool?”
 Rani asked dubiously as they edged closer.
 The pair tentatively stepped into the cottage.
 It was compact, as was to be expected of cottages.
 There was a straw bed to the far left.
 A black cooking pot hung in the middle of the room, a little above a burning fire.
 Meat and an assortment of miscellaneous items adorned the hut, the most interesting being a bow and a quiver of arrows attached to the wall.

 “Look at this place!”
 Clyde gasped in awe.
-“It’s like Ray Mears!”
+“I feel like Ray Mears!”

 “Yeah, and?”
 Clyde shrugged innocently as he helped himself to a piece of meat.
 “It’s almostas good as art or cooking.”